-John McLaren An important chapter in Benedict Anderson's Imagined Communities shows the extent to which modern nation states are the product of the map-makers' art.
-They drew the boundaries and the state followed.
-By contrast, although Australia was also first produced on maps, it appeared on them not as a coherent entity but as Terra Australia Incognita, a place without a shape. existence was completed in the European imagination like a child's puzzle, a series of dots and lines produced by the first discoverers and explorers and waiting for further venturers to link them to reveal the true shape of the Unknown Southland they suggested.
-The schoolroom histories that faithfully retraced the journeyings of these early venturers began with the names placed on the charts by the Dutch navigators unfortunate enough to land on the desert shores of what they hopefully named New Holland, and continued to show how these were eventually joined to produce the outlines of a continent with an insular appendage and five teeming coastal sores from which the lines of inland exploration steadily radiated until they joined together in the dead heart.
-This pattern excluded New Zealand, which writers like Henry Lawson included in their mental map of the Australian colonies, but was just convincing enough to persuade Western Australians, including the influx of gold miners from the castern states, to agree to inclusion in the Commonwealth that took its birth date from the first day of a new century, so joining spacial and temporal symbols in a single narrative of identity.
-As always, Lawson's work provides a convenient starting point for the exploration of nationalism.
-Yet if Australian nationalism is, as Sneja Gunew argues, built on an attachment to the land as a basis of difference.
-Lawson is a bad example.
-Although he exalts the character of the bushman and the bushwoman, most of his prose demonstrates his abhorrence for the bush, which drives men to drink or madness and reduces the nurturing strength of women like Mary Wilson or the unnamed Drover's Wife to the desperate eccentricity of Mrs Spicer.
+An important chapter in Benedict Anderson's Imagined Communities shows the extent to which modern nation states are the product of the map-makers' art.
+They drew the boundaries and the states followed.
+By contrast, although Australia was also first produced on maps, it appeared on them not as a coherent entity but as Terra Australia Incognita, a place without a shape.
+Its existence was continued in the Európean imagination like a child's puzzle, a series of dots and lines produced by the first discoverers and explorers and waiting for further venturers to link them to reveal the true shape of the Unknown Southland they suggested.
+The schoolroom histories that faithfully retraced the journeyings of these early venturers began with the names placed on the charts by the Dutch navigators unfortunate enough to land on the desert shores of what they hopefully named New Holland, and then showed how these were eventually joined to produce the outlines of a continent with an insular appendage and five teeming coastal sores from which the lines of inland exploration steadily radiated until they joined together in the dead heart.
+This pattern excluded New Zealand, which writers like Henry Lawson included in their mental map of the Australian colonies. but was just convincing enough to persuade Western Australians, including the influx of gold miners from the eastern states, to agree to inclusion in the Commonwealth that took its birth date from the first day of a new century, so joining spacial and temporal symbols in a single narrative of identity.

+As always, Lawson's work provides a convenient starting point for the exploration of the rise of Australian nationalism in the separate colonies.
+Yet if this nationalism is, as Sneja Gunew argues, built on a sympathetic or sentimental attachment to the land as a basis of difference 1, Lawson is a bad example.
+Although he exalts the character of the bushman and the bushwoman, most of his prose demonstrates his abhorrence for the bush. which drives men to drink or madness and reduces the nurturing strength of women like Mary Wilson or the unnamed Drover's Wife to the desperate eccentricity of Mrs Spicer.
 Certainly, in his verse he sings at times of the beauties of the bush, although usually, as in 'Eurunderee', through a warm glow of nostalgia that contrasts a happy past with the desolation of the present.
-From this kind of nostalgia can grow the kind of nationalist vaunt.
+From this kind of nostalgia can grow a kind of nationalist vaunt.
 We find this in its revolutionary sense in 'Freedom on the Wallaby', where the sense of shared suffering breeds a defiance of tyranny as the poet avers that "They needn't say the fault is ours / If blood should stain the wattle".
-This nation of battlers in this verse can however easily become a nation of braggarts.
-In 'The Star of Australasia' the poet finds that the sense of difference grounded in the common experience of the land is inadequate until it is allowed to demonstrate its superiority on the field of war: We boast no more of our bloodless flag, that rose from a nation's slime; Better a shred of a deep-dyed rag from the storms of the olden time.
+The nation of battlers in this verse easily becomes a nation of braggarts.
+Thus in 'The Star of Australasia' the poet finds that the sense of difference grounded in the common experience of the land is inadequate until it is allowed to demonstrate its superiority on the field of war: